MangoMangga/Getting-CleaningData/README.md

 # Getting and CleaningData

-Read the readme.md file in the indivdual folder
+Read the readme.md file in the individual folder